All Episodes

 It's just their narrative and their support of the Clintons.

-Now we've learned an awful lot in the last week about the media.
+Now, we've learned an awful lot in the last week about the media.

-Katie Couric inserting eight seconds to make a gun group look terrible, and in fact, they answered immediately.
+Katie Couric inserting eight seconds to make a gun group look terrible.

-We have the case of Telemundo and a and a cameraman choreographing protesters that were actually in the process of leaving the protest, how to sit, where to sit, how to hold the flag so that this guy can get his shot in.
+How to sit, where to sit, how to hold the flag so that this guy can get his shot in.

 That was exposed.

-Then of course the New York Times hip piece was exposed.
+Then, of course, the New York Times hip piece was exposed.

 All the women that supposedly were abused by Donald Trump came out in his defense.

-And the women stated that the New York Times purposefully manipulated uh what they said and took out of context what they said.
+And the women stated that the New York Times purposefully manipulated what they said and took out of context what they said.

 Amazing turn of events in every way.

-Now there are other women over the course of the years that I have interviewed.
+Now, there are other women over the course of the years that I have interviewed.

-Now we had Juanita and Kathleen and Paula Jones on last week.
+Now, we had Juanita and Kathleen and Paula Jones on last week.

-Uh Dolly Kyle is somebody I've known for a number of years.
+Dolly Kyle is somebody I've known for a number of years.

 It's been a while since we've talked.

-She's come out with a brand new book, Hillary the Other Woman, which is a political memoir.
+She's come out with a brand new book, Hillary, the Other Woman, which is a political memoir.

 Thank you for being with us.